Refugees, people seeking asylum or safety

 “Home is not just a place but a sanctuary for me and my family to belong and feel safe.”

-One of the ways you could get involved in supporting people from a refugee background is to take on a challenge as part of our Every Step campaign.
-Every Step is asking people to take on a challenge – whether mental or physical – that pushes them out of their comfort zone to help raise funds to support local people.
+One of the ways you could get involved in supporting refugees is to take on a challenge as part of our Every Step campaign – choosing something that pushes you out of your comfort zone to help raise much-needed funds.

-Perhaps you could do a Refugee Week themed challenge this June?
-From a themed read-a-thon to a sponsored swim of solidarity, a day of international dance to a sponsored cycle, bike ride or swim session.
-There are lots of ways you could get involved.
+Perhaps you could do a Refugee Week themed challenge this June or to mark World Day of Migrants and Refugees in September?
+From a themed read-a-thon to a sponsored swim, a day of dancing to a sponsored bike ride…gardening, quizzes, baking.
+Anything goes!

 Where your money goes